facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 The entry requirement for an ICA Direct-Entry Inspector is a degree in any discipline.

-An ICA Inspector’s salary varies according to degree honours class, performance during the interview, any relevant work experience and if he has completed his full-time National Service.
+An ICA inspector’s salary varies according to degree honours class, interview performance, relevant work experience, and whether he has completed his full-time National Service.

 Educational QualificationStarting Month Salary